openpracticelibrary/openpracticelibrary/src/pages/practice/roam-analysis.md

   4. Before concluding, review the list of "owned" risks to ensure an owner has been identified to follow up on how to address these risks.

-  **Materials Needed**

-  * In person: whiteboard, post-its, markers

-  * Virtual: a virtual whiteboard tool like miro or Mural would be idea to allow for full group brainwriting

   **OPTIONAL: Start with Risk Mapping**